 The Citi Double Cash Card doesn’t come with a lot of perks, but you do get access to Citi Identity Theft Solutions and Citi Entertainment.
 Cardholders also get Lost Wallet Service, which will replace your card within 24 hours and provide you with emergency cash (limits apply).

 However, the biggest benefit of this card is its introductory balance transfer offer.
-New cardholders get 0 percent APR on balance transfers for 18 months (followed by a variable APR of 14.74 percent to 24.74 percent).
+New cardholders get 0 percent APR on balance transfers for 18 months (followed by a variable APR of 16.24% to 26.24%).
 They’ll also get an intro balance transfer fee of 3 percent or $5 (whichever is greater) on transfer within the first four months of account opening.
 After that, your fee will be 5 percent of each transfer, or $5, whichever is higher.

 The bottom line